tuokaikyle/portfolio/src/content/frontPage.md

 #### Other than Programming

 - I enjoy _soccer_, swimming, ice-skating, table tennis and pool.
+- Would love to learn how to draw human portrait.

 Please also checkout other sections of this website.
 Cheers!